UK holds China state-affiliated organisations and individuals responsible for malicious cyber activity | Foreign,Commonwealth and Development Office

 This is the latest in a clear pattern of malicious cyber activity by Chinese state-affiliated organisations and individuals targeting democratic institutions and parliamentarians in the UK and beyond.

-In response, the Foreign, Commonwealth and Development Office yesterday summoned the Chinese Ambassador to the UK, and sanctioned a front company and two individuals who are members of APT31.
+In response, the Foreign, Commonwealth and Development Office has today summoned the Chinese Ambassador to the UK, and sanctioned a front company and 2 individuals who are members of APT31.
 Concurrently, the United States is designating the same persons and entity for malicious cyber activity.
 We greatly value our close coordination and cooperation with the US in addressing these threats.
 This sends a clear message that we will not tolerate malicious cyber activity against democratic institutions and parliamentarians.

 It is completely unacceptable that China state-affiliated organisations and individuals have targeted our democratic institutions and political processes.
 While these attempts to interfere with UK democracy have not been successful, we will remain vigilant and resilient to the threats we face.

-I raised this directly with Chinese Foreign Minister Wang Yi and we have today sanctioned two individuals and one entity involved with the China state-affiliated group responsible for targeting our parliamentarians.
+I raised this directly with Chinese Foreign Minister Wang Yi and we have today sanctioned 2 individuals and one entity involved with the China state-affiliated group responsible for targeting our parliamentarians.

 We will always defend ourselves from those who seek to threaten the freedoms that underpin our values and democracy.
 One of the reasons that it is important to make this statement is that other countries should see the detail of threats that our systems and democracies face.